 Drink Clean Water and Stay away from Water-Borne Diseases.

-Water is life and a very precious gift of nature to mankind.
+Water is life and a precious gift of nature to humanity.
 Water resources are limited and with the growing population of the world, the demand for water is increasing day by day.

 Ineffective water usage is causing water pollution and threatening human health and aquatic life.